 I provided a report of our expedition, along with photos of the petroglyphs, to my faculty advisor at the Universidad de Los Andes, and she shared the information with the research department of the Colombian National Museum.
 I didn’t use any of it for my thesis; I went a different direction with that project (see Tairona Gold: the Rape of Bahia Concha), so there was never any follow-up on my end.
 I’m sure the report I provided to the authorities was dutifully noted and filed away, but I seriously doubt if it was ever acted upon, and it’s unlikely that there has ever been any officially sanctioned scientific study of the petroglyphs in the Vale of the Stone Monkeys.
 Let’s just say there are plenty of other unexcavated archaeological sites in Colombia that are significantly easier to get to.

 In the fifty years that have passed since the expedition took place, quite a lot has changed in that part of the world, but very few of those changes have been for the better.
 Colombia’s lengthy war with the FARC guerrillas hit this region particularly hard, and it has yet to recover.
-Today, nearly all of southwestern Colombia, from Cali south to the border with Ecuador, including the whole of the Pacific Coast, has devolved into a lawless territory controlled by the drug cartels; the whole area is considered extremely dangerous, for travelers and researchers alike.
-Tragically, that situation isn’t likely to get better any time soon.
-(See my recent post, Tumaco: Part 1: Atrocity Trumps Antiquity on the Coast of Colombia).
+Today, large segments of southwestern Colombia, from Cali south to the border with Ecuador, including much of the Pacific Coast, has devolved into a lawless territory controlled by the drug cartels; some parts of the Cauca and Nariño Departamentos are considered extremely dangerous, for travelers and researchers alike.
+Tragically, that situation isn’t likely to get better any time soon, despite recent progress in negotiations between the government and some of the “non-compliant” criminal gangs.
+(See my recent post, Tumaco: Part 1: Atrocity Tops Antiquity on the Coast of Colombia).
 Meanwhile?
 Those stone monkeys are watching, and they’re waiting.
 For what, I really couldn’t say.

 ~~~~~